 Accident Statistics on Google’s Self-Driving Cars

-Since it started operating on US roads, Google’s self-driving car had only 24 minor accidents in the 2009–2016 period, which is quite praise-worthy.
+(Wired) Since it started operating on US roads, Google’s self-driving car had only 30 minor accidents in the 2009–2018 period, which was quite praise-worthy.

 Accident Statistics on Tesla’s Self-Driving Cars

 16. A Tesla driver was killed in 2018 when the Model X SUV accelerated and crashed into a safety barrier on the highway.

 According to his family, Walter Huang, a 38-year-old Apple engineer, thought that Tesla’s self-driving cars were more reliable and safer than regular cars.
 The company is being sued for the car system not recognizing the obstacle and speeding up, as well as the California Department of Transportation for not replacing a crash attenuator guard.

 17. Tesla’s self-driving car statistics suggest that when their cars are in the Autopilot mode, they tend to smash into emergency response vehicles.